neuropoly/slicercart/SlicerCART/docs/class_organization.rst

 The diagram is automatically generated using `pyreverse` (located in the `docs/_static/images` repository subfolder).

-To regenerate this diagram, run the following command from the ''src'' subfolder of the repository:
+To regenerate this diagram, run the following command from the **src subfolder** of the repository:

 .. code-block:: bash